Emil2468/DeepLearningCounting/README.md

   --input_image_keys image
   --output_file_path /home/predictions/preds.csv
 ```
 This will produce the count predictions of the frames in the test set and output those in a csv-file, with columns "Frame" and "Predicted count", it produces one row per patch and not per frame, so if a frame is large enough for multiple patches multiple rows will have the same frame name.
-The stride between patches during predictions is always equal to the patch size, meaning there is no overlap between patches, and padding in applied to the frames ensuring that the whole frame is included in the patches.
+The stride between patches during predictions is always equal to the patch size, meaning there is no overlap between patches.
+Padding is applied to the frames ensuring that the whole frame is included in the patches.
 Therefore the total count per frame can be found by grouping preds.csv by frame, and summing over the predicted count.

 ## Adding your own models
 New models can easily be implemented by following the interface of the other models.
 To add a model with the name YourModelName, create a folder `dlc/trainers/YourModelName` in this folder create 3 files: